dcsuh/PopBioREU-Rworkshops/README.md

 This is the first workshop in the series, and so it is important to start by clearly motivating the workshops and setting the tone for what is to come.
 The latest iteration of this series has been modified and reorganized to clearly communicate the value of R in scientific research.
 These modifications include:

-1. John will give an intro pep talk at the first workshop about the value of R
+1. If possible, the REU PI will give an intro pep talk at the first workshop about the value of R
 2. The first workshop jumps right in with tidyverse data manipulation and plotting.
 3. Researchers leading the workshops will be asked to explain how they use R in their research.
 4. The first exercise in a workshop will have a review component, connect the concepts from the last workshop to the next.